Competency Problems: On Finding and Removing Artifacts in Language Data: Biased Sampling

 \subsection{Emergence of Artifacts Under Rejection Sampling}

-Let $p_u(y|x_i)$ be the conditional probability of $y=1$ given $x_i=1$ under the unbiased distribution, $p_b(y|x_i)$ be the same probability under the biased distribution, and $\hat{p}(y|x_i)$ denote the empirical probability that $y = 1$ given $x_i = 1$ within a biased dataset of $n$ samples.
+Let $p_u(y|x_i)$ be the conditional probability of $y=1$ given $x_i=1$ under the unbiased distribution, $p_b(y|x_i)$ be the same probability under the biased distribution, and $\hat{p}(y|x_i)$ denote the empirical probability within a biased dataset of $n$ samples.
 Additionally, let $f_i$ be the marginal probability $p_u(x_i)$.
-Recall that $p_u(y|x_i)$ is $0.5$ by assumption in competency problems.
+Recall that $p_u(y|x_i)$ is $0.5$ by assumption.

 We will say that dimension $i$ has an \emph{artifact} if the empirical probability $\hat{p}(y|x_i)$ statistically differs from $0.5$.
 In this section, we will show that an artifact emerges if there is a bias at dimension $i$ in the sampling procedure, which is inevitable for some features in practice.
 We will formalize this bias in terms of a rejection sampling probability $r_i$.